datafold-dev/datafold/README.rst

 Highlights
 ==========

-**datafold** provides:
+**datafold** includes:

 * Data structures to handle point clouds on manifolds (`PCManifold`) and time series collections (`TSCDataFrame`).
 The data structures are both used internally and for user input.
-* Access to various algorithms to compute distance metrics and kernels (sparse/dense).
 * An efficient implementation of the Diffusion Map algorithm to parametrize a manifold from point cloud or to approximate the the eigenfunctions of the Laplace-Beltrami operator.
 * Out-of-sample methods such as the (auto-tuned) Laplacian Pyramids or Geometric Harmonics to interpolate general function values on manifold point cloud data.
-* (Extended-) Dynamic Mode Decomposition (e.g. classes ``DMDFull`` or ``EDMD``) which are data-driven dynamical models built from time series samples.
-To improve the model accuracy There are classes that work with time series collections to transform the time series data.
-This can be scaling of non-homogenous features or to represent the time series in other coordinates (e.g. time delay embedding).
-Furthermore, ``EDMDCV``  allows to optimize the model parameters, which include set up time series transformations.
+* (Extended-) Dynamic Mode Decomposition (e.g. ``DMDFull`` or ``EDMD``) which are data-driven dynamical models built from time series data.
+To improve the model's accuracy the available data (hold by a`TSCDataFrame`) can transformed with a variety of functions and flexibility.
+This can be scaling of non-homogenous time series features or to represent or to represent the time series in another coordinate system (e.g. time delay embedding or diffusion maps).
+Furthermore, ``EDMDCV``  allows to optimize the model parameters (including the transformation model parameters).

 How does it compare to other software?
 --------------------------------------